yiisoft/view/docs/basic-functionality.md

 $view->localize($file, 'ru', 'ru');
 ```

-The searching is based on the specified language code.
-In particular, a file with the same name will be looked for under
+File choice is based on the specified language code.
+In particular, a file with the same name will be looked
-the subdirectory whose name is the same as the language code.
-For example, given the file `/path/to/views/blog/posts.php`
+for under the subdirectory whose name is the same as the language code.
+For example, given the file
-and the language code `ru-RU`, the localized file will be looked for as path `/path/to/views/blog/ru-RU/posts.php`.
+`/path/to/views/blog/posts.php` and the language code `ru-RU`, the localized file will be looked
-If the file is not found, it will try a fallback with just a language code that is `zh` ie
+for as `/path/to/views/blog/ru-RU/posts.php`.
+If the file is not found, it will try a fallback
-`/path/to/views/blog/ru/posts.php`.
+with just a language code that is `ru` i.e. `/path/to/views/blog/ru/posts.php`.

 > If the target file is not found, the original file will be returned.
 > If the target and the source language codes are the same, the original file will be returned.